dh-notes/pandoc-workflow/main.md

 If you are new to the command line, imagine reading the above command as saying something like: "Pandoc, create an MS Word file out of my Markdown file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 Many options are available through such flags in Pandoc.
 You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

+Try running the command `$ pandoc -o project.html main.md`.
+Now navigate back to your project directory.
+Can you tell what happened?

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or specially formatted .pdf files.
 Once LaTeX is installed, a beautifully formatted PDF file can be created using the same command structure: `$ pandoc -o main.pdf main.md`.

 With time, you will be able to fine tune the formatting of PDF documents by specifying a LaTeX style file (saved to the same directory), and running something like: